 36. Significant and Material Orders passed by the Regulators or Courts

 There are no significant or material orders which were passed by the Regulators orCourts or Tribunals which impact the going concern status and the Company's Operations infuture.

-37. Green Initiatives:
+37. Green Initiatives

-In commitment to keep in line with the Green Initiative and going beyond it to createnew green initiatives electronic copy of the Notice of 76th Annual General Meeting of theCompany are sent to all Members whose email addresses are registered with theCompany/Depository Participant(s).
-For members who have not registered their e-mailaddresses physical copies are sent through the permitted mode.
+In commitment to keep in line with the Green Initiatives and going beyond it to createfurther new green initiatives electronic copy of the Notice of 77th AnnualGeneral Meeting of the Company including the Annual Report for FY 2019-20 are being sentto all Members whose e-mail addresses are registered with the Company/DepositoryParticipant(s).

-Your Directors take this opportunity to thank the employees customers vendorsinvestors of the Company and thecommunities in which the Company operates and the HoldingCompany - Tata Global Beverages Limited for their unstinted co-operation and valuablesupport extended to the Company during the year.
+Your Directors take this opportunity to thank the Parent Company - Tata ConsumerProducts Limited the employees customers vendors investors of the Company and thecommunities in which the Company operates for their unstinted co-operation and valuablesupport extended during the year.

-Your Directors also thank the Government of India Government of various States inIndia and concerned government departments/agencies for their co-operation.
+Your Directors also thank the Government of India Government of various States inIndia and Government Departments/Agencies concerned for their co-operation.

-Your Directors appreciate and value the contributions made by every member of TataCoffee family.
+Your Directors appreciate and value the contributions made by each and every member ofthe Tata Coffee family.